OpenMPDK/dss-sdk/README_INSTALL.txt

 Run NKV test cli:
 ----------------

-All good so far, let's now nkv test cli to see if nkv stack is working fine or not
+All good so far, let's attempt nkv test cli to see if nkv stack is working fine or not

  1. export LD_LIBRARY_PATH=~/nkv-sdk/lib
  2. vim ../conf/nkv_config.json